"School Safety at the

 How many people from our organization should attend the conference?

-We suggest that at least two people from an organization attend in order to maximize your experience and have the ability to attend multiple breakout sessions.
+We suggest that at least two people from an organization attend to maximize your experience and allow you to attend multiple breakout sessions.

 Is the conference open to the general public?